masagrator/Status-Monitor-Overlay/docs/modes.md

 If Network Type is "Wi-Fi", you can press Y to show password.
 Since max password length is 64 characters, it may show in up to 3 lines.

 # Additional info

+> How Battery Remaining Time is calculated

+It is calculated from the last 3 minutes of power draw readings.
+In the first minute of running any mode, it is updated every 0.5s, after one minute it's updated every minute.
+When exiting the currently used mode, calculations are reset.
+When connecting or disconnecting the charger, calculations are reset.
+When Battery Power Draw is positive instead of negative, time is shown as [-:--] and calculations are reset.

 > What is Skin temperature ($\mathbf{T}skin$)?